garrandall/popular-music-data/tracks/i-want-it-all-queen.md

 I want it all, I want it all
 I want it all, and I want it now
 I want it all, I want it all (Hey, yeah, yeah)
-I want it all, and I want it now (Ooh, ooh)
+I want it all, and I want it now (Oh oh)
 I want it now

 I want it, I want it!
-Oooh, huh!
+Oh, huh!